Student work by Diomel Chaves

 Environment Designers need to work fast to meet the requirements of the production pipeline, yet their work early in the project is vital.

-Employers may look for the following skills in Environment Designers:
+Film and game studios may look for the following skills in environment designers:

 Environment Designers may do their initial drawings using mixed media such as pen, paper, ink, paint, etc but all final artwork is delivered digitally.